jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 He had never serviced the eniac-ii before.
 Leo hadn't made much progress on the experimentation side, but he had long surpassed all prior Aris in designing and repairing old equipment.

 They moved to their workshop a few doors down.
 Leo moved the pump, drill, and amp meter off of the stainless steel table in the center of the room and placed them on a metal cabinet behind him.

 "Lie down on the table for me?"

 The eniac complied.
-It was slightly larger than the six-foot table, so its legs dangled slightly.
+It was slightly larger than the six-foot table which caused its legs to dangle.
 Leo propped them up with the back of a spare chair.
 He removed some bolts from her chest, lifted up the front panel, and set it aside.

 The ocean salt had not been kind to the eniac's internals.
-Some components like the server where protected in a tempered glass casings, but the screws, ports, and and frame, were corroded badly.
+Some components, like the server, were protected in a tempered glass casings, but the screws, ports, and and frame were corroded badly.
 Leo couldn't believe the rest of her still worked.

 "You still play the guitar?" she asked.